Proposal for a directive on soil monitoring and resilience (soil monitoring law)

 PDF version

-On 17 November 2021, the European Commission adopted, as part of the EU biodiversity strategy for 2030, a new EU soil strategy, encompassing non-legislative and legislative actions.
-The strategy, which aims to bring all EU soil ecosystems in good condition by 2050, announced that the Commission would table a proposal for a new soil health law to address transboundary impacts of soil degradation and achieve policy coherence at EU and national level.
+Adopted on 17 November 2021, the new EU soil strategy for 2030, which aims to bring all EU soil ecosystems in good condition by 2050, announced that the European Commission would table a proposal for a new soil health law to address transboundary impacts of soil degradation and achieve policy coherence at EU and national level.

-On 5 July 2023, the Commission tabled a proposal for a directive on soil monitoring and resilience ('soil monitoring law'), as part of a 'food and biodiversity' legislative package.
+On 5 July 2023, the Commission presented a proposal for a directive on soil monitoring and resilience ('soil monitoring law').
 The long-term objective of the proposed directive is to have all soils across the EU in healthy condition by 2050, as outlined in the soil strategy.
 To achieve this ambition, the proposal provides a common definition of what constitutes a healthy soil, and lays down measures on monitoring and assessment of soil health, sustainable soil management, and remediation of contaminated sites.
 Under the proposed directive, Member States would be required to regularly monitor soil health and land take within 'soils districts' to be established throughout their territory.
 Based on the monitoring data collected, they would have to perform soil health assessments at least every 5 years, enabling them to decide on the regeneration measures needed.
 The proposal also requests Member States to identify, investigate, assess and remediate contaminated sites.
 Contaminated sites, and potentially contaminated sites, should be recorded in a national register, publicly accessible online.

 References: